How to Keep Your Poinsettia Vibrant This Holiday Season—and All Year Long

 The thing is—like many winter-blooming houseplants, including Cyclamen, amaryllis, and the aptly named Christmas (or Thanksgiving) cactus—this species knows it’s time to start producing flowers when the days begin to shorten in fall.

-In our homes, we keep the lights on until late, which can confuse the plant and mess with its blooms.
+In our homes, however, we keep the lights on until late, which confuses the plant and messes with its blooming period.

-So, to make a Poinsettia rebloom, you’ll want to provide total darkness whenever it’s dark outdoors.
-At dusk, you can pop it in a closet or place a paper bag over it.
-When you get up in the morning, place it back in its usual spot.
+To make a Poinsettia rebloom, you’ll want to provide total darkness whenever it’s dark outdoors.
+At dusk, you can hide it in a closet or place a paper bag over it.
+When you get up in the morning, put it back in its usual spot.

-Tip: If you live in a warm climate, you may be able to keep a Poinsettia outdoors year-round and only bring it in for the holidays.
+If you live in a warm climate, you may be able to keep a Poinsettia outdoors year-round and only bring it in for the holidays.
 This is a convenient option, because you can skip the whole “placing the plant in the closet” process.
-Nature takes care of that for you as the days shorten in fall.
+Nature takes care of that for you as the days shorten in fall—but only if it stays relatively dark in your yard.
+(Landscape lights or bright street lamps can interfere with blooming.)

-Keep this up for up to 10 weeks or until your Poinsettia has colored up nicely and produced flower buds.
-At this point, it’s ready to return to normality, aside from spending some time sprucing up your holiday table of course!
+Keep this up for about 10 weeks or until your Poinsettia has colored up nicely and produced flower buds.
+At this point, it’s ready to return to your tabletop full-time.

 How long do Poinsettias last?

-If properly cared for, a potted Poinsettia typically lasts two to three months indoors.
-However, Poinsettias are tender perennials that can live year-round as a houseplant, or outdoors as a container plant in USDA zones 10 to 11, or sometimes in zone 9 with frost protection.
+Poinsettias are tender perennials that can live year-round as a houseplant with proper care, or outdoors as a container plant in USDA hardiness zones 10 to 11 (sometimes it can overwinter in zone 9 with frost protection).

 Can Poinsettias live outside in the winter?

-Unless you live in USDA Zones 10 to 11, probably not.
-Even there, you’ll have to place yours in a sheltered position, because they just tend to start to have a hard time below 50°F. Poinsettias are prone to frost damage in Zone 9 and below, and are best overwintered indoors.
+Unless you live in zones 10 to 11, probably not.
+Even there, you’ll have to place yours in a sheltered spot, because they usually struggle when temperatures drop below 50°F. Poinsettias are prone to frost damage in zones 9 and below, and are best overwintered indoors.

 Is a Poinsettia toxic to cats and dogs?